Robust measurement of wave function topology on NISQ quantum computers: Exactly solvable model: chiral -wave superconductor

-The topological invariant is calculated from the wavefunction in the Brillouin zone.
-Therefore, we can begin from the diagonalized band representation.
-The initial states are either $|0_f 1_g\rangle$ for the valence band or $|1_f 0_g\rangle$ for the conducting band.
-The wavefunction in the Brillouin zone can be constructed by the creation operators $c_{\bk}^\dag$ and $d_{\bk}^\dag$ from vacuum.
-The relation between $(f_{\bk}, g_{\bk})$ and $(c_{\bk}, d_{\bk})$ is clear from Eq.~(A11), or more explicitly \beq
+The topological invariant is calculated from the wave function in the Brillouin zone.
+We begin from the diagonalized band representation: the initial states are either $|0_f 1_{f^\dag}\rangle$ for the lower band or $|1_f 0_{f^\dag}\rangle$ for the upper band.
+The wave function can be constructed by the operators $c_{\bk}^\dag$ and $c_{\bk}$ acting on the vacuum.
+The relation between $(f_{\bk}, f_{\bk}^\dag)$ and $(c_{\bk}, c_{\bk}^\dag)$ is clear from Eq.~(\ref{relation}), or more explicitly \beq